bernie-skipole/indipydriver/README.md

 The INDI protocol is defined so that drivers should operate with any INDI client.

-An associated terminal client indipyclient is available, which connects to the port, so the instrument can be viewed and controlled from a terminal session.
+An associated terminal client indipyclient is included as the only dependency, this can connect to the port, so the instrument can be viewed and controlled from a terminal session.

 Indipyclient can be remote, or could work on the same machine.
 As it is a terminal client, it could be run from an SSH connection, conveniently allowing headless operation.